QuickBlox/ChatMessagesAdapter-android/README.md

 # ChatMessagesAdapter-android
-QuickBlox ready-to-go chat messages adapter for Android chat applications that use Quickblox communication backend
+QuickBlox simple to use UI library for showing quickblox chat messages inside android application.

+#Features
+- Ready-to-go QBChatMessage view adapter with a set of view types.
+- UI customisation  for all message types.
+- Flexibility in improving and extending functionality.
+- Easy to connect with Quickblox.
+- Optimised and performant.
+- Flexible mechainm for styling layout for chat messages.
+- Add custom widgets inside predefined layout

 # Screenshots